 Q: Do you have a performance-based licensing model wherein we pay you basis key B&M KPI’s like inventory turns/aging/stock availability at the right store at the right time?

-A: No, IRIS is a pure-play self usable SaaS model with standard pricing – IRIS is free for the first-month post which it will cost you $1299 / month (INR ~ 1 lac) for the first user and $699 / month (INR ~50k) for every additional user.
+A: No, IRIS is a pure-play self usable SaaS model with standard pricing, connect with us for more details.
 You can use it for topseller management, planning, distribution, regional utilization, BI & Return Management.
 At this cost, you can work on unlimited data, unlimited sales channels, brands and styles.
 There are no other hidden costs like onboarding or support costs.
 On top of this we keep on upgrading our product and release new features almost every 2 weeks, this comes as an additional benefit with no extra costs involved.